JudicialCouncilOfCalifornia/trialcourt/MULTISITE.md

 ## Lando Changes

+Lando no longer needs a proxy and a database service for each multisite.
+Instead we use a wildcard proxy "*.lndo.site" to catch them all and we create multiple databases in the single database service.

-Lando will have a proxy and a database service for each multisite, including default.
-It will require a `lando rebuild` to activate, each time a proxy and datbase service are added.
-See `proxy` and `services` in the `.lando.yml` file for examples.
+It will no longer require a `lando rebuild` to activate.
+The multisite installer simply creates a new database for the site in the database container.

+There is tooling and a helper script for this. `scripts/dbcreate.sh` runs on `lando start/rebuild` and creates a database for every directory in `/app/web/sites/`.
+It also creates a new database when `lando multisite` is run.

 ### `lando fresh` also changes to accommodate multisite.